Plandome Road: North Plandome Road

 North Plandome Road begins at its intersection with Plandome Road and Stonytown Road in Plandome Manor.
 It then travels north-northwest and thence veering north-northeast for a short distance, hugging the shore of Leeds Pond until reaching Rock Hollow Road, which provides access to the Leeds Pond Preserve and the Science Museum of Long Island.
 It then briefly turns back towards the north-northwest and then turning northeast for a short distance, thence turning north and intersecting Elm Sea Lane before reaching Luquer Road.

 Just north of Luquer Road, North Plandome Road exits Plandome Manor and enters Port Washington.
 It then continues north, soon intersecting Richards Road and thence continuing north to Yacht Club Drive.
 At Yacht Club Drive, North Plandome Road veers towards the northeast to Huntington Road, where it turns back towards the north.
 It soon thereafter intersects Murray Avenue and Pine Drive, and then continues north to Fifth Avenue, at which point North Plandome Road becomes Main Street, which continues north.

 The portion of North Plandome Road in Plandome Manor is owned and maintained by the Incorporated Village of Plandome Manor, while the section in Port Washington is owned and maintained by the Town of North Hempstead.

 Major intersections

 Landmarks

 The Manhasset Long Island Rail Road station is located off Plandome Road in downtown Manhasset.
-Additionally, the road passes North Hempstead Town Hall, a nationally designated landmark.
+Additionally, the road passes North Hempstead Town Hall, which is a Town of North Hempstead Designated Landmark and is listed on the New York State and National Registers of Historic Places.

 Furthermore, Mary Jane Davies Green is located off Plandome Road, across the street from North Hempstead Town Hall, on the site of the Manhasset Union Free School District's former Plandome Road School.